-Written by Preston Souza
+Written by Harley Preston

 When I finally decided to embark on my transition, I feared that finding love as a trans person would be impossible.
 I found myself asking the question: “who would ever love me as I am?”